 Wheelchair users cannot enter the house.
-Please view it from the TEL 042-576-0211 (Kunitachi Regional Culture Center) ¥ Free 2 10:00 - 16:00  2nd and 4th Thursday each month (the following day if the 2nd or 4th Thursday is a national holiday), special days selected by Kunitachi City Board of Education Hake no Michi About Going south on University Street, there are lanes in the terraced cliff lines known as "Hake," a rural belt lush with greenery.
-Along the road, there is a stream flowing from a spring.
-Enjoy the beautiful natural vistas all year round along.
-A promenade has recently been installed, making this a popular place for locals to take a stroll. ¥ 🛇 × Free we recommend that wheelchair users detour around the path by the Chuo
+Please view it from the TEL 042-576-0211 (Kunitachi Regional Culture Center) ¥ Free admission (Events are scheduled separately, please inquire) ≥ 9:00 - 17:00  2nd and 4th Thursday each month (the following day if the 2nd or 4th Thursday is a national holiday), special days selected by Kunitachi City Board of Education Hake no Michi About A small path running along a series of cliff lines in the lush, green area known as Hake, to the south of Daigaku Street.
+Along the path, a stream fed by spring water flows, offering beautiful natural scenery throughout the changing seasons.
+The path, which has recently been improved, is popular with local residents for walking. ¥ 🛇 × Free we recommend that wheelchair users detour around the path by the Chuo Expressway